 - Robust tools for carrying out and managing the campaign

-One of the biggest reasons why outbound lead generation campaigns fail to deliver the right results is that they’re not being clear and specific enough on who they’re trying to target.
-This is why effective lead generation strategies start with well-defined customer profiles and buyer personas.
+One of the biggest reasons why outbound lead generation campaigns fail to deliver the right results is that they’re not being clear and specific enough about who they’re trying to target.
+This is why effective outbound lead generation strategies start with identifying your ideal customer and buyer personas.

 - Implement strict validation rules on lead capture forms

 - Double-check your team’s data entry process